Tales From Behind The Counter – Lost Treasures, Trade-Ins, and Drugs

 Last week marked an interesting release on American shores, as Atlus shipped out Persona 3:FES.
 FES is both an expansion pack and a revision to the original P3 – it mainly serves as an epilogue chapter to the story, but was also served with the original game as a “director’s cut” that added new goodies to the entire quest.

 This kind of release is very rare on consoles.
 For example, whenever Square releases an International Edition of a hit RPG, you can be sure this nation won’t see it.
-Yet for whatever reason (likely due to success of P3 last fall), Atlus decided to grace us with more of this excellent game, rather than leave Western fans out in the cold as happens so many times.
-Not only that, but the price is only $30! → Who is that standing behind you?
+Yet for whatever reason (likely due to success of P3 last fall), Atlus decided to grace us with more of this excellent game, rather than leave Western fans out in the cold as happens so many times. → You fool.
+Don’t you understand?
+No one wishes to read on…

 Tales From Behind The Counter – Mutant Powers of Femdom